SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0 -> 1000000)``

-    Controls a hard limit for the amount of points to be generated, only has an effect if the the number is lower the amount that would be generated by the given Point Density
+    Controls a hard limit for the amount of points to be generated.
+Only has an effect if the the number is lower than the amount that would be generated by the given Point Density
-    The limit will be ignored when set too 0.
+    The limit will be ignored when set to 0.

  Luminance Power (Voronoi PFMs)

     ``Values: Number (Safe Range: 1 -> 50)``

-    Used when randomly scattering points over the image, it affects how bias the scattering is towards darker areas of the image, typically using the same value for Density Power yields the best results.
+    Used when randomly scattering points over the image, it affects how biased the scattering is towards darker areas of the image, typically using the same value for Density Power yields the best results.

  Density Power